nsdt-zhaw/ChargeFabrica/README.md

 6. [How to cite](#how-to-cite)

 ## Introduction
-ChargeFabrica uses [fipy](https://github.com/usnistgov/fipy) to solve the semiconductor equations in 1D and 2D, thereby determining the electrostatic potential, charge density distributions for electrons, holes and mobile ions and the resulting current-voltage relationships.
+ChargeFabrica uses [fipy](https://github.com/usnistgov/fipy) to solve the semiconductor equations in 1D, 2D or 3D, thereby determining the electrostatic potential, charge density distributions for electrons, holes and mobile ions and the resulting current-voltage relationships.
 Furthermore, Beer–Lambert generation, various recombination mechanisms, and PL Yield can be modelled.
-The 2D solver is designed to handle arbitrary semiconductor geometries which can be defined within a numpy array.
+The solver is designed to handle arbitrary semiconductor geometries which can be defined within a numpy array.
 ### Example Problems:
 <div class="grid cards" markdown>